Multnomah people: Artwork

 Located in Portland, Oregon, Washington Park features a statue of Chief Multnomah called Coming of the White Man.
-The bronze statue was erected in 1904 by the sculptor Hermon Atkins MacNeil.
+The bronze statue was created in 1904 by the sculptor Hermon Atkins MacNeil.
 He drew inspiration from the popularity of Frederic Balch's book Bridge of the Gods: A Romance of Indian Oregon, which took the stories Balch had heard from Native Americans while growing up and embellished them.
 The statue features two Native Americans looking eastward along the Oregon Trail.
 The two men look down upon the route that ox teams trudged bringing settlers to the western United States.
 The older of the two men is said to be Chief Multnomah of the Multnomah people.
 The statue was donated to the city of Portland from the descendants of David P. Thompson.
 MacNeil went on the make other statuettes of Chief Multnomah.

-The inspiration and the name of this sculpture comes from Meriwether Lewis and William Clark’s expedition across the United States.
+The inspiration and the name of this sculpture comes from Meriwether Lewis and William Clark's expedition across the United States.
 In 1805, upon arriving in Oregon, Lewis and Clark encountered a village.
-The men described the village of Native Americans who were known as “mulknomahs” encamped on Sauvie Island, and they originally referred to the now Willamette River as the Mulknoma.
+The men described the village of Native Americans who were known as "mulknomahs" encamped on Sauvie Island, and they originally referred to the now Willamette River as the Mulknoma.

 Chief Multnomah was also depicted on linen postcards during the 1900s around 1930 and 1945.
 He is shown in colorful, traditional clothing.
 A print is currently part of The Tichnor Brothers Collection from the Boston Public Library.
 It is part of a series of Oregon related postcards and published by Angelus Commercial Studio of Portland, Oregon.